It's On Us

 - Be direct.
 Ask someone who looks like they may need help if they're okay.

-- Get someone to help you if you see something – enlist a friend, RA, bartender, or host to help step in.
+- Get someone to help you if you see something – enlist a friend, RA, bartender, or even the police to help step in.

-- If you see someone who is too intoxicated to consent, enlist their friends to help them leave safely.
+- If you see someone who is too intoxicated to consent, find their friends to help them leave safely.

 - Recognize the potential danger of someone who talks about planning to target another person at a party.

 - If you see a couple fighting, find a way to intervene to make sure they're both safe.

 - Be aware if someone is deliberately trying to intoxicate, isolate, or corner someone else.